AliceWonderMiscreations/libbitcoin-RPM/LibreOffice.md

 for the above packages.
 They should build just fine in CentOS 7 when built in that order.

+You can find rawhide source packages at the [Fedora Packages Search](https://apps.fedoraproject.org/packages/) site.

 For `harfbuzz` you should use the RPM spec file provided here.
 The spec file provided here started life in the Fedora Rawhide world but has been modified to build against the `compat-icu` package on RHEL/CentOS systems.